spotinst/help/src/docs/billing-engine/get-started/connect-aws.md

 This section is to help you onboard your AWS account to the Billing Engine.

-**If you are connecting an Azure or Google Cloud Account, please create a support ticket.**

 ## New Spot Account

 ### Configure the CUR